 The Library Facility

 The Library occupies 44,000 square feet on three and one-half floors of the Education II Building.
 The Library includes the Student Success Center and the Historical Research Center (HRC).
-The HRC Annex houses additional materials and artifacts in a storage facility and they are available upon request.
-The Library has a total seating capacity of over 600 and over 50 computers available for faculty, staff and students.
+The HRC Annex houses additional materials and artifacts in a storage facility on campus.
+The Library has a total seating capacity of over 600 and over 60 computers available for faculty, staff, students, and visitors.
 The Library includes the following:

 The Library provides various study and research areas throughout the Library as well as designated quiet/silent study areas.
 Food and drinks are allowed throughout the Library, and vending machines are located in a small lounge located on the 1st level (also accessible after hours).

 The Library is open Monday through Sunday, and is staffed 87.5 hours a week.
 Students and residents may access the after-hours areas 24/7 via badge swipe.

-The Library is closed to walk-in use during inclement weather or on holidays; however, access to digital collections continue, and telephone, social media, and email requests for assistance are monitored by staff during regular hours.
+The Library is closed to walk-in use during inclement weather or on holidays; however, access to digital collections continues, and telephone, social media, and email requests for assistance are monitored by staff during regular hours.

 Library hours during holidays and breaks are posted in advance in the Library and on the Library’s website.
 Student Success Center and Historical Research Center hours may vary from Library hours.

 Library Website & Resources